EloStef/game-off-2016/README.md

 https://itch.io/search?q=ping127001

 <h2>About Game</h2>
-Kind of puzzle game where you move objects by your character to put them next to each others.
+Kind of puzzle game where you move objects with your character to put them next to each other.

 <br>
 Become a robot and do your best to save your homeland from internet attacks.
 Good luck, I hope that your defence and sharp mind will manage these evil hackers.